Wouter Vrancken

-Wouter Vrancken (born 3 February 1979) is a Belgian football manager and a former defensive midfielder.
-He currently coaches Sint-Truidense after previously making his name at KV Mechelen and Genk.
+Wouter Vrancken (born 3 February 1979) is a Belgian football manager and a former defensive midfielder who is the head coach of Scottish Premiership club Heart of Midlothian.

 Playing career

-Wouter Vrancken started his playing career as a youth at lower division clubs, beginning at FC Oud Groot Gelmen, progressing through Concordia Duras, Sporting Aalst-Brustem and KSK Tongeren before ending up in the Belgian top flight with home-town club Sint-Truiden.
-During the build-up to the 1997-98 season, Vrancken moved on from the youths set-up into the Sint-Truiden first team at the age of 18.
+Wouter Vrancken started his playing career as a youth at lower division clubs, beginning at Oud Groot Gelmen, progressing through Concordia Duras, Sporting Aalst-Brustem and KSK Tongeren, before ending up in the Belgian top flight with home-town club Sint-Truiden.
+During the build-up to the 1997–98 season, Vrancken moved on from the youths set-up into the Sint-Truiden first team at the age of 18.

 Vrancken made his professional debut on 13 September 1997, in the First Division against RWDM.
 Vrancken initially combined football with studying for a Bachelors in PE, but was soon urged by STVV coach Poll Peters to stop his studies and concentrate on his football career instead.
 After his first season in the Belgian Pro League, Vrancken was attracting interest from Racing Genk, but STVV did not follow through on a deal.

 After eight seasons at the Stayen, Vrancken moved to Gent, forming a good midfield partnership with Mbark Boussoufa for one season together, before both secured transfers elsewhere: Boussoufa to Anderlecht, Vrancken to Genk, who finally came good on their previous interest.
-Vrancken immediately became vice national champion in his first season with Genk, 2006-07, finishing runners-up five points behind champions Anderlecht.
+Vrancken immediately became vice national champion in his first season with Genk, 2006–07, finishing runners-up five points behind champions Anderlecht.

 Having enjoyed two seasons in Limburg, Vrancken moved to Mechelen in August 2008, signing a four-year deal.
-18 months into his time with the Yellow-Reds, Vrancken moved to Georges Leekens-coached Kortrijk during the 2009-10 winter break in a player-exchange, with Tom Soetaers going in the opposite direction.
-But only managing two league appearances in the calendar year of 2010 saw Vrancken forced to retire from football through a persistent hip injury and osteoarthritis at the age of 31 on advice from KVK’s then coach Hein Vanhaezebrouck.
+18 months into his time with the Yellow-Reds, Vrancken moved to Georges Leekens-coached Kortrijk during the 2009–10 winter break in a player-exchange, with Tom Soetaers going in the opposite direction.
+But after only managing ten league appearances in the calendar year of 2010, Vrancken was forced to retire from football through a persistent hip injury and osteoarthritis at the age of 31 on advice from KVK’s then coach Hein Vanhaezebrouck.
 Vrancken had his contract with Kortrijk dissolved in October 2010, barely nine months after moving from Mechelen.

 Coaching career

+Start of coaching career

-After seven years coaching in the lower divisions, beginning with part-time roles in the fourth division at RDK Gravelo and Overpelt VV while working in accountancy, Vrancken had a one-year spell back in the top-flight as assistant to Glen De Boeck at Kortrijk for the 2017-18 season.
+After seven years coaching in the lower divisions, beginning with part-time roles in the fourth division at RDK Gravelo and Overpelt VV while working in accountancy, Vrancken had a one-year spell back in the top-flight as assistant to Glen De Boeck at Kortrijk for the 2017–18 season.